Anberlin: Vital and Devotion (2012–2013)

 The band announced via Facebook and e-mail in February 2012 that they would be returning to Aaron Sprinkle to record their upcoming album.
 The band recorded their first three albums with Sprinkle; not only is he a good friend of the band but also a fan favorite.
 The band will begin recording around the start of March, and are not expected to be finished until May.
-In a recent interview, Stephen Christian announced their new album is finally done.
+In a 2011 interview, Stephen Christian announced their new album is finally done.
 On June 11, during the Nashville show of their acoustic tour, Stephen Christian announced that the title of the new record would be Vital, calling the record "their most aggressive to date" and also announced a fall release date.
 On July 31, the band announced on their official website that Vital was to be released on October 16.

 The new album's opening track, "Self-Starter",' was streamed on Billboard.com for free listening on August 17., and the album's second single, "Someone Anyone" was released on August 22.

-Infectious Magazine reported on October 26, 2012 that the band had already "made a lot of headway writing for the next record".
+Infectious Magazine reported on October 26, 2012, that the band had already "made a lot of headway writing for the next record".

 The band released "City Electric" on September 20, 2013.
 It is the first of three new and previously unreleased tracks from their rework of Vital, Devotion which was released on October 15, 2013.